Conversation Heart Petit Fours for Valentine's Day

 - Edible ink pens

-Set aside to cool, removing from the pan after about 15 minutes and continue cooling on a cooling rack.
+- Set aside to cool, removing from the pan after about 15 minutes and continue cooling on a wire rack.

 My cake pan's edges aren't straight up and down so I trim all four sides of the cake to square it up.
 I cut off about 1/4".